 - Improved Sleep Quality: Studies show that creatine enhances sleep quality, boosts next-day energy, and helps with resilience to sleep deprivation.
 Creatine supports deeper, more restful sleep, making it a great option for women with busy, stressful lifestyles.
 Creatine’s positive effects on sleep are supported by research from Gualano et al. (2012), showing its ability to improve sleep duration and quality.

-How Creatine Aids in Muscle Retention and Bone Health
+Stay Strong: Using Creatine for Muscle Mass and Bone Health

 After the age of 35, women naturally begin to lose muscle mass at a rate of 3–8% per decade.
 This muscle loss can lead to slower metabolism, decreased energy, and increased risk of fractures.
 Creatine has been shown to help mitigate these effects by: